 A research project was conducted at Spring Creek NFH analyzing the effect that anthropogenic noise has on the mechanosensory development of juvenile Chinook Salmon.
 This experiment specifically measured the development of lateral line neuromasts, inner ear hair cell density, otolith composition, and rheotactic response of fish exposed to varying levels of noise.
 These measures are indicators of hearing threshold and swimming efficiency in salmonids and may affect overall fitness.
-Spring Creek provided 12,000 fertilized Chinook eggs for this study.
-All specimens were reared on station and released by Spring Creek staff.
-Fish were housed in Spring Creek NFH's Incubation room throughout experimental treatments and never came into proximity the production population.
+Spring Creek NFH provided 12,000 fertilized Chinook eggs for this study.
+The experimental population was initially split between heath tray enclosures and newer redd box enclosures to investigate whether initial rearing habitat had an effect on fry development.
+This led to a nested experimental design featuring two rearing habitats (redd box and heath tray) and three noise treatments (quiet, ambient, and a loud white noise treatment).
+Ultimately this design produced 6 experimental treatments with 3 replicates each.
+All specimens were reared on station and those not used in experiments were released by Spring Creek NFH staff.
+Fish were housed in Spring Creek NFH's incubation room throughout experimental treatments and never came into proximity of the production population.
 Prior to release, 10,470 pre-smolt fry not used for sampling were PIT tagged for future tracking.
-This experimental population was distinct and separate from the production population at Spring Creek National Fish hatchery.
+This experimental population was distinct and separate from the production population at Spring Creek NFH.
+To date analyses on the collected dataset are still being conducted but 2-year-old adults from this study have returned to the Columbia River Basin.
 At the conclusion of the study, once fish return as adults, a standalone report will be written.